Research Centers

 neutron scattering, spin, hydrogen, J-PARC/JRR-3

-This center operates two neutron spectrometers in a reactor facility and promote a unique research in the material science with utilizing novel neutron scattering techniques.
+This center operates three neutron instruments in a reactor facility and promotes unique research in material science by utilizing novel neutron scattering techniques

 A new neutron spectrometer

-A new neutron spectrometer, which has been constructing under the KEK-Tohoku Univ. collaboration, in J-PARC
+A new neutron spectrometer, which has been constructed under the KEK-Tohoku Univ. collaboration, in J-PARC

 About IMR